tudurom/windowchef/man/waitron.1.md

 	Reverse cycle through mapped windows.

 * `window_cycle_in_group`:
-	Cycle trough mapped windows that belong to the same group as the focused window.
+	Cycle through mapped windows that belong to the same group as the focused window.

 * `window_rev_cycle_in_group`: